lukasbestle/nedb/README.md

 * <a href="https://github.com/louischatriot/connect-nedb-session"
   target="_blank">connect-nedb-session</a> is a session store for Connect and Express, backed by nedb
-* If you mostly use NeDB for logging purposes and don't want the memory footprint of your application to grow too large, you can use <a href="https://github.com/louischatriot/nedb-logger" target="_blank">NeDB Logger</a> to insert documents in a NeDB-readable database
+* If you mostly use NewDB for logging purposes and don't want the memory footprint of your application to grow too large, you can use <a href="https://github.com/louischatriot/nedb-logger" target="_blank">NeDB Logger</a> to insert documents in a NewDB-readable database
-* If you've outgrown NeDB, switching to MongoDB won't be too hard as it is the same API.
-Use <a href="https://github.com/louischatriot/nedb-to-mongodb" target="_blank">this utility</a> to transfer the data from a NeDB database to a MongoDB collection
+* If you've outgrown NewDB, switching to MongoDB won't be too hard as it is the same API.
+Use <a href="https://github.com/louischatriot/nedb-to-mongodb" target="_blank">this utility</a> to transfer the data from a NeDB database to a MongoDB collection (note: does not support the additional NewDB features)
 * An ODM for NeDB: <a href="https://github.com/scottwrobinson/camo" target="_blank">Camo</a>